Sexy Christmas, Spanish Romance!

 It’s like Valentine’s Day and Christmas had a love child—and Tokyo’s throwing the baby shower, champagne included.
 Elegance meets holiday spice, and you’re the star of your own romantic holiday rom-com.

-But wait, there’s more!
-Meet Mike Cocke—a man who traveled the world only to discover that in Japan, Christmas isn’t complete without a wild mix of Sex, Chicken, and a side of sexy Spanish phrases (courtesy of Kasa de Franko’s blog).
-Who knew romance and rotisserie could pair so w
+Meet Mike Cocke — a man who traveled the world only to discover that in Japan, Christmas isn’t complete without a wild mix of sex, chicken, and a side of sexy Spanish phrases (courtesy of Kasa de Franko’s blog).
+Who knew romance and rotisserie could pair so perfectly

 Mike’s Our Guy!